Cajemé: Military Experience

-José María Leiva (Leyba) had his first taste of military battle in 1854, while serving with the "Urbanos," the local militia of Guaymas, which was organized by his teacher, Cayetano Navarro.
+Cajemé had his first taste of military battle in 1854, while serving with the "Urbanos," the local militia of Guaymas, which was organized by his teacher, Cayetano Navarro.
 This occurred when a plot to seize control of Sonora was carried out under the leadership of Count (Comte in French) Gaston de Raousset-Boulbon, who had two years earlier tried to seized the city of Hermosillo by force, and had been repelled in that attempt after they had captured Hermosillo.

 At 14:30 hours on July 13, 1854, the battle began, with the Count's forces attacking the defenders of the Guaymas town square.
 The attackers numbered more than 350 French, Germans and Chileans under the Count's leadership.
 After fighting the Mexican forces for about two hours, the invaders began to retreat.
 After seeing all of the men that Raousset-Boulbon had lost in the fighting, the French vice-consul, Joseph Calvo, came and requested his intervention to make peace.
-Calvo promised protection to all who took refuge under his flag, but hesitated for some time before extending this to include Raousset (Scroggs, 1916, p.
-61).
+Calvo promised protection to all who took refuge under his flag, but hesitated for some time before extending this to include Raousset.
 Under the command of General José María Yáñez, the Urbanos and the other Mexican forces in Guaymas were victorious.

 Raousset-Boulbon surrendered his army, asking for no other condition than to respect their lives.
-The surrender took place at 6 pm the same day, giving 313 prisoners being counted among them Count Raousset-Boulbon.
+The surrender took place at 18:00 hours the same day, giving 313 prisoners being counted among them Count Raousset-Boulbon.
 The Mexican Army collected 310 rifles, 10 shotguns, 7 swords, 6 flags, a campaign banner and a forge.
-The losses suffered by both sides included 48 dead and 78 injured foreigners, with 19 dead and 57 wounded Mexican patriots.
-Gaston Rausset-Boulbon was sentenced to death.
-The execution took place in Guaymas, on August 12, 1854, in an area located in the north of the town square.
-Captain Francis M. Espino led the firing squad (Berber, 1958.
+The losses suffered by both sides included 48 dead and 78 injured foreigners, with 19 dead and 57 wounded Mexican combatants.
+Gaston Rausset-Boulbon was sentenced to death, with the execution taking place in Guaymas, on August 12, 1854, in an area located in the north of the town square.
+Captain Francis M. Espino led the firing squad.
 See also de Collet La Madelène, 1876, pp. 266–304).

-Now 18 years of age, José looked for new opportunities in life, and traveled to Tepic, where he worked for a short time as a blacksmith.
+Now 18 years of age, Cajemé looked for new opportunities in life, and traveled to Tepic, where he worked for a short time as a blacksmith.
 Later, he was caught up in the draft for soldiers to serve in the regular army, the San Blas Battalion, but deserted after only three months of service.
-José fled to the mountains near Acaponeta, Nayarit, and worked for a while as a miner.
-With the Federal army still searching for him, José traveled to Mazatlán and joined a battalion comprising Pimas, Yaquis, and Opatas, that was part of the ranks of Pablo Lagarma, who had declared for constitutional restoration.
+He fled to the mountains near Acaponeta, Nayarit, and worked for a while as a miner.
+With the Federal army still searching for him, he traveled to Mazatlán and joined a battalion comprising Pimas, Yaquis, and Opatas, that was part of the ranks of Pablo Lagarma, a Mexican insurgent, who had declared for constitutional restoration.